 In retrospect, I can see that God’s heart was deeply pained by my brokenness.
 He wanted nothing more than to extend his hand to me and show me my beauty and worth—to help me see the value I never saw in myself.

-I began attending the Oasis church in LA, and like a gentleman, God pursued me with his infinite love until he captured my heart.
+I began attending Church, and like a gentleman, God pursued me with his infinite love until he captured my heart.
 Hearing the pastor talk about the idea that I was created with a purpose stirred something in me.
 I remember the night that I was standing in the middle of the strip club and it really hit me, “I have been created with a purpose”.
 I looked around the strip club and thought, “This can’t be it”.

 The more I learned about God and who He created me to be, the more impossible it because to live in a way that contradicted it.
 I discovered that the pain of staying the same is far greater than the pain of change.